Royals vs. White Sox Player Props Betting Odds

-Luis Robert and Vinnie Pasquantino are two of the players with prop bets available when the Chicago White Sox and the Kansas City Royals square off at Kauffman Stadium on Tuesday (first pitch at 7:40 PM ET).
+You can wager on player prop bet odds for Luis Robert, Vinnie Pasquantino and other players on the Chicago White Sox and Kansas City Royals before their matchup at 7:40 PM ET on Wednesday at Kauffman Stadium.

 Bet on this matchup or its props with DraftKings!